mwkyuen/hotel/README.md

 Each room has a list of incoming reservations, which will be removed once a client has either checked-in or decided to cancel the reservation.
 The Concierge holds the Reservations object as a sorted pandas Dataframe with DatetimeIndex (start), rooms as columns names, and client ID as values.
 Values are sorted by DatetimeIndex (i.e the next reservation for Room X will be at the top)

 Each room also has a list of available intervals, to which a new reservation can be added to, splicing the interval into two remaining interval segments.
 The Concierge holds the Intervals object as a sorted pandas Dataframe with DatetimeIndex (start), rooms as column names, and Datatime (end) as values.

+After a while you might find that `reserve-dates()` runs slow because of increasing expired intervals.
+Run `hotel clear-cache` to speed up the process.

 As commands are issued to the Concierge the room objects and the relevant `*.csv` files are updated.